tradingstrategy-ai/docs/source/programming/setting-up-development-environment/index.rst

 Recommended set up
 ------------------

-If you are not advanced Python developer, we recommend you to start with Visual Studio Code :ref:`Dev Container`.
+If you are not an advanced Python developer, we recommend you to start with Visual Studio Code :ref:`Dev Container`.

 Development environment options